Can You Take Phone Chargers in Hand Luggage on a Plane? 2026 Update

 Before packing portable chargers in hand luggage, it’s important to understand the airline’s battery capacity limits.
 Most airlines follow safety guidelines that categorize batteries by watt-hour (Wh) ratings.

 With a 10,000mAh capacity that falls well within airline carry-on limits, the Anker MagGo Power Bank is a great choice for light packers and frequent flyers.
-It delivers 15W Qi2-certified wireless charging—enough to get your iPhone 15 to 50% in under 45 minutes without reaching for a cable.
+It delivers 15W Qi2-certified wireless charging, which is enough to get your iPhone 15 to 50% in under 45 minutes without reaching for a cable.
 As one of the most convenient portable wireless charging power banks, it also features a built-in stand for hands-free use and a smart display for easy battery monitoring.
 Compact, practical, and flight-ready.

 Offering a hefty 20,000mAh capacity while staying under the 100Wh limit required for air travel, the Anker Prime 20000mAh Power Bank provides serious charging power in a travel-approved size.
-With 200W total output across two USB-C and one USB-A port, it can fast-charge two laptops at once—ideal for business trips or long-haul flights.
+With 200W total output across two USB-C and one USB-A port, it can fast-charge two laptops at once, which is ideal for business trips or long-haul flights.
 A 100W input recharges it fully in just over an hour, and the digital display helps you monitor power usage with ease.

 Can You Use a Phone Charger or Power Bank During the Flight?